Monster0506/factBook/README.md

 A section of tasks to complete.

-- ~~Add Header Numbers to each md file and update table of contents in each as well~~
+- Add Header Numbers to each md file and update table of contents in each as well
+- Update MD tables of contents
 - ~~Update about in Github~~
 - ~~Add README style to filename conventions~~
-- Add dataset viewer
+- ~~Add dataset viewer~~
-- Add main Index page
+- ~~Add main Index page~~

 ### 1.2.4.
 License